RepubblicaTech/CTkEmu/README.md

 ![CTkEMU main Window](images/CTkEMU.png)

 Remember: This software is still not feature complete, but it's already fine for basic use.
+(e.g. the "Save VM Config" button is there only for aesthetic, it doesn't sill work lol)

 # Installation instructions